-5. Scope of the policy
+Scope of this policy

-This policy applies to faculty, staff, students, researchers and other members of the campus community of Dr. C.V.
-Raman University.
+This policy applies to faculty, staff, students, researchers and other members of the campus community.
 All water and energy sources (including, but not limited to, electricity, steam, chilled water, gasoline, diesel and natural gas) are included.